mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

   - similar contexts exist
   - underlying treads may emerge which may transcend context

+#### An area of tension to address - limited leaner choice in process if driven by curriculum.

+Authors note that UMC and the value of project based exploration can clash with classroom culture driven by curriculum goals.

+    "Constructionist learning experiences are often designed to give the learner agency in the activity, encouraging exploration throughout the process of constructing public and shareable artifacts [16, 26].
+The open-endedness can be difficult to adhere to when used in a context where there are specific learning objectives or when trying to introduce new conceptual material or practices.
+Noss & Hoyles [24] call this the Play Paradox, an inherent tension between supporting a freedom of exploration while constraining the activity to ensure specific concepts or practices are encountered."

+Quote from [@franklin_analysis_2020]

 ### Gaps in existing research / Contribution to knowledge of this thesis

+Sharing practice for researchers and practitioners is complicated.
+The results are often too abstract to be useful or easily understood by practitioners or too concrete to replicate.
+Notable exceptions include design pattern collections and design heuristics like that of Brennan and Silverman [@resnick_reflections_2005]

 **Gaps in research**
 - Kafai's review on game making research is thin in cultural terms.
 - Not many addressing the explicit intention to create a community.
 - Game design patterns emerged in this research as fruitful and is under researched

 **Other thoughts on thesis**